krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 4240 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 45 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 45 new problems
+ * We saw 44 new problems
- * We failed to check 7 packages
+ * We failed to check 0 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* APCI
-  checking tests ...
-ERROR

 * arrow
   checking tests ...
 ERROR